cotect/covid-local-api/README.md

 ## Data

+Help us collect new data with our Google Form: [https://forms.gle/PKU3oNmUJtwQbdbE9](https://forms.gle/PKU3oNmUJtwQbdbE9)

-The data for this project is stored in a Google Sheet [here](https://docs.google.com/spreadsheets/d/1AXadba5Si7WbJkfqQ4bN67cbP93oniR-J6uN0_Av958/edit?usp=sharing) (note that there is one worksheet for each data type).
+The data for this project is stored in a [Google Sheet](https://docs.google.com/spreadsheets/d/1AXadba5Si7WbJkfqQ4bN67cbP93oniR-J6uN0_Av958/edit?usp=sharing) (note that there is one worksheet for each data type).
 If you think that any of the data is wrong, please add a comment directly to the document or write to johannes.rieke@gmail.com.
 You can also use our [dashboard](http://ec2-3-90-67-33.compute-1.amazonaws.com:8600) to search through the data.

 ## Requirements